 Shared Parental Leave (SPL) is a scheme that allows families more choice over how they look after their children in the first year.
 The regulations are detailed and complex.
 Acas have issued a good practice guide and the government an employers’ technical guide.

 Where the eligibility criteria are met, mothers are be able to convert up to 50 weeks of their maternity leave and 37 weeks of their statutory maternity pay into SPL and pay, and share it with their partner.
 SPL allows parents to share caring responsibilities, taking time off together if they choose or have one parent taking the main caring role.
 Unlike maternity/adoption leave, eligible employees can stop and start their SPL and return to work between periods of leave.
-Each eligible parent is able to put in for three notices booking periods of leave (although an employer may allow more).
+Each eligible parent is able to put in for three notices booking periods of leave (although you as the employer may allow more).

 SPL can be taken by a mother and someone who is either the child’s father or the mother’s spouse, civil partner or partner, and who has the main responsibility for caring for the child (other than the mother).